OpenPhone: Mobile Agentic Foundation Models

 To validate the device-cloud collaboration system, we conduct an in-depth study assessing multiple MLLMs as cloud models, with tasks sampled on AndroidLab.
 For each MLLM, we document the average total steps to complete a task and the step distribution between the on-device and cloud models.
 We also measure the average steps for tasks run solely on cloud models to quantify the on-device model’s reduction in cloud invocations.
 Experimental results are shown in Figure~\ref{fig:figure_device_cloud}.

 Figure~\ref{fig:figure_dc_per} shows the cloud still performs about 65\% of steps, reflecting the on-device model’s limited capacity—due to its constrained size—requiring more frequent cloud intervention to sustain task completion rates.
 Figure~\ref{fig:figure_dc_reduce} shows the device‑cloud framework cuts cloud calls by roughly 10\%.
+The average number of steps for collaboration here includes the additional model invocation overhead introduced by the collaborative framework.
 Notably, more capable cloud models (\textit{e.g.}, GLM-4.5V) exhibit a smaller relative reduction, as they handle a larger share of tasks the on-device model cannot.